-We also find stationary AVQD solutions with higher vorticities, $S\geq 2$, in the numerical form.
+Stationary AVQDs with higher vorticities, $S\geq 2$, have also been found in the numerical form.
 However, simulations demonstrate that they are fully unstable \cite{unstableQD}.

-It is known that zero-vorticity solitons in the dipolar BECs can rotate, adiabatically following slow in-plane rotation of the magnetic field which polarizes the magnetic moments of the condensates \cite{14Tikhonenkov}.\ The rotation can be introduced in Eq. (\ref{kernel}) by replacing $\Theta \rightarrow \Theta +\omega t$.
-When the rotation is sufficiently slow, \textit{viz}., $\omega <\omega _{\mathrm{cr}}$, the AVQD is able to follow it, in the state of spinning motion.
-Figures \ref{Rotate}(a-d) show an example of the steady rotation of an AVQD.
-Numerical simulations demonstrate that $\omega _{\mathrm{cr}}$ decreases with the increase of the size of the soliton.
-Indeed, the large size of the QD makes it difficult to synchronize the rotational motion of its core area and remote edges.
-The intrinsic vorticity of the AVQD makes it more tolerant to the rotation in the direction of the inner vorticity than in the opposite one, therefore the simulations demonstrate two different critical values, $ \omega _{\mathrm{cr}}^{\left( \pm \right) }$, as shown in Figs. \ref{Rotate} (e,f).
+It is known that zero-vorticity solitons in the dipolar BECs can rotate, adiabatically following slow in-plane rotation of the magnetic field which polarizes atomic magnetic moments \cite{14Tikhonenkov}.\ The rotation can be introduced in Eq. (\ref{kernel}) by replacing $\Theta \rightarrow \Theta +\omega t$.
+When the rotation is sufficiently slow, \textit{viz}., $\omega <\omega _{\mathrm{cr}}$, AVQDs are able to follow it, in the state of spinning motion.
+Figures \ref{Rotate}(a-d) show an example of the steady rotation of AVQD.
+Numerical simulations demonstrate that $\omega _{\mathrm{cr }}$ decreases with the increase of the QD's size.
+Indeed, the large size makes it difficult to synchronize the rotational motion of the QD's core area and remote edges.
+The intrinsic vorticity of AVQD makes it more tolerant to the rotation in the direction of the inner vorticity than against it, therefore the simulations demonstrate two different critical values, $\omega _{\mathrm{cr}}^{\left( \pm \right) }$, in Figs. \ref{Rotate} (e,f).